lizmat/raku-all-modules/cpan/KAJI/App-Platform/docs/source/getting_started.rst

 -------------

 * Latest stable version of Rakudo Star distribution which includes Rakudo Perl6 + Zef package manager.
 See http://rakudo.org/
 * Latest stable version of Docker CE.
-See https://www.docker.com/
+See https://www.docker.com/ (and be sure to configure docker allowed run without sudo e.g. "`usermod -a -G docker <username>`")

 Installation and Setup
 ----------------------

 Installation using `zef`::

-   $ zef install Platform
+   $ zef install App::Platform
    $ platform create

 These will install Platform tool and launch proxy and dns services for you.